 Housing and homelessness in Newport is a significant pressure for the Council and the Registered Social Landlords.
 In 2022/23 the Council saw increase of 115% of people approaching the Council, with 450 people placed in temporary accommodation, an average of 28 people sleeping rough at any one time, and around 10,000 registered on the Common Housing Register.
-Newport has also reported the highest numbers of rough sleepers in Wales with an average of 28 people sleeping rough at any one time council's ability to meet this demand and increasing the waiting times for assessment.
+Newport has also reported the highest numbers of rough sleepers in Wales with an average of 28 people sleeping rough at any one time.
+All of this is impacting the Council's ability to meet this demand and increasing the waiting times for assessment.
 The Council's performance in this area is therefore challenging as a result of these pressures.